 In 2021, NQF convened a multistakeholder Committee to address rural telehealth and system readiness with funding from CMS.
-Nominations for the Committee were solicited through a public, 30-day nomination period, from which a list of proposed appointees was subject to a public commenting period.
+Nominations for the Committee were solicited through a public, 30-day nomination period from which a list of proposed appointees was subject to a public commenting period.

 The 25-member Committee represents experts in rural healthcare delivery, telehealth research, telemedicine, healthcare policy, critical illness and disease management, health information technology (IT), and caregiver/patient advocacy (see Appendix A for a full list of Committee members).

-NQF convened the Committee for five web meetings between January and July 2021, with one additional meeting to be held in October 2021.
+NQF convened the Committee for six web meetings between January and October 2021.
 During these meetings, the Committee reviewed and provided feedback on the project's Environmental Scan Report titled Leveraging Quality Measurement to Improve Rural Health, Telehealth, and Healthcare System Readiness, which included a review of current telehealth policies and practices, literature review, and scan of potentially relevant measures and measure concepts.
-The Committee used the content of the Environmental Scan Report to inform the discussion and development of a measurement framework as well as a list of existing measures and measure concepts relevant to rural telehealth and its impact on enhancing healthcare system readiness and outcomes.
+The Committee used the content of the Environmental Scan Report to inform the discussion and development of a measurement framework as well as a list of existing measures and measures and measures and measures concepts relevant to rural telehealth and its impact on enhancing healthcare system readiness and outcomes.